 B. When we are afraid others will say “no”

 What we need to do is train them.
-How about having some new CBLT groups in your province?
+How about having some new mentoring groups in your province?
 You train them.
 The more important people should be delegated casually: like a friend, like sharing a responsibility, like just doing it especially for me.
 But you are still delegating.

 C. When we are afraid someone will do it better than we can